-Slain Canadian-Somalian journalist Nalayeh a trailblazer
+Slain Canadian-Somali journalist Nalayeh a trailblazer

 “People save all their lives to have a retirement by the beach, yet we have plenty of it and cannot see its value.
 Let’s appreciate the beautiful blessings we have,” she wrote in an earlier posting.

-On Friday, the journalist dedicated to telling positive stories from a country suffering through decades of civil war, extremist attacks and famine was killed along with her husband, Farid Jama Suleiman, entrepreneur Mahad Nur and at least 23 others after a bomb exploded outside the Asasey Hotel in the Somalian city of Kismayo and gunmen stormed inside.
+On Friday, the journalist dedicated to telling positive stories from a country suffering through decades of civil war, extremist attacks and famine was killed along with her husband, Farid Jama Suleiman, entrepreneur Mahad Nur and at least 23 others after a bomb exploded outside the Asasey Hotel in the Somali city of Kismayo and gunmen stormed inside.
 Fifty-six other people were wounded in the attack, according to the Jubbaland regional president.

 Somalia’s Islamic extremist rebels, al-Shabab, claimed responsibility for the 14-hour assault that ended as troops killed the gunmen.